Dagnall: Dagnall C of E School

 Dagnall Church of England School is a mixed, community church primary school, which has capacity for 105 pupils and today educates children from the ages of three to eleven.
-The school became a voluntary aided church school, under the Diocese of St Albans, in 2016, and changed its name to Dagnall VA C of E School.
 Dagnall School, as it was then called, opened in 1909.
 In 1989 the number of registered pupils at Dagnall County First School, as it was then called, had fallen to just 13 and the school was at risk of closure.
 This risk came partly from the Education Reform Act 1988 which would introduce a National Curriculum that the school might not have been able to meet.
 A dedicated campaign saved the school by 1990.
+The school became a voluntary aided church school, under the Diocese of St Albans, in 2016, and changed its name to Dagnall VA C of E School.

 Local amenities

 Amenities include one public house and two local farm shops.
 A further gastro pub is located just north of the village boundary.
 School buses are provided for children that go to Edlesborough School and Secondary Schools such as The Cottesloe School in Wing.
-The village falls within the catchment area of the prestigious and renowned Aylesbury Grammar School.
+The village falls within the catchment area of the long-established Aylesbury Grammar School.
 There are also private schools nearby.

-A popular convenience store is located in nearby Little Gaddesden.
-The village is well serviced by a wide variety of the popular supermarkets, located in nearby towns, including Waitrose, Tesco's, Sainsbury's, Morrison's, Aldi, Lidl and more.

-The nearest main line railway stations are a short distance away at Tring and Berkhamsted from where you can link to all destinations throughout the UK.
+The nearest main line railway stations are at Tring and Berkhamsted.